StanislavKozel/Portfolio-1/README.md

  - Contact the store with any enquiries.
  - I would like to find the store on social media.
  - Find directions and opening hours so I can plan a visit in person.
+### Site owner
+ - I would like users to receive news and offers from our store.
+ - I would like users to be able to contact us.
+ - I would like users to be able to find information where to visit us.
+ - I would like users to be able to find information about when store is open.
 # Design
 ## Fonts used
+### Open Sans
+ - The Open sans font is the main font used used throughout the website with San Serif as the fallback font.
+It is easy to read font and it was imported to css document from [Google fonts](https://developers.google.com/fonts).

 ![](docs/technologies/font-screenshot-open_sans.png)
+### Poppins
+ - Poppins It is easy to read font and it was used for hero logo only.
+Font was imported to css document from [Google fonts](https://developers.google.com/fonts) and it has a fallback font of San Serif.

 ![](docs/technologies/fonts-creenshot-poppins.png)
 ## Colors used
 ![](docs/technologies/coolors.png)